+CONFIDENTIAL

+CHILD SEXUAL ABUSE INFORMATION

+DISSEMINATION TO

-CHILD SEXUAL ABUSE INFORMATION DISSEMINATION TO NSW POLICE SERVICE CHILD PROTECTION ENFORCEMENT AGENCY
+NSW POLICE SERVICE CHILD PROTECTION ENFORCEMENT AGENCY

 SOURCE OF INFORMATION

 Name:

-A 1.1

-Phone Home: Work:do not wish to be involved in any civil action in this regard

-Other Information: His reducted, who do not wish to be involved in any civil action in this regard.
+Address: Work: Work: Work: Other Information: His regar

 Is the informant willing to speak to police if necessary?
 Not at this stage

+Is the informant willing to speak to police if necessary?
+Not at this stage

-SUSPECT DETAILS (Additional pages for
+SUSPECT DETAILS (Additional pages for multiple suspects)

 Name: Rev Denis McAlinden D.O.B./Age:

-Address: unknown - currently in England h aut expected to return to Australia shortly and reside "somewhere
+A denses unknown - currently in England but expected to return to Australia shortly and reside somewhere

-in the Bunbury Region of WA" His extended ed family is unable to give an address at this stage.

-Phone Home: Work:

-Occupation (if known), non functioning pri iest since 1993
+in the Bunbury Region of WA".
+His extended family is unable to give an address at an stage.
+Phone Home: Work: Occupation (if known): non functioning priest since 1993

-Does this person currently have access to ch nildren?
+Does this person currently have access to children?
 Not as far as is known.

+Does uns person currently nave access to canarent a

+and the second

-VICTIM DETAILS (Additional pages for
+VICTIM DETAILS (Additional pages for multiple victims)

-Name: reducted we have not been identified D.O.B./Age: under age apparently
+· Name: redacted wo have not been identified D.O.B./Age: under age apparently

 Address: Work:

-Phone Home: WOIK.

 Contact Information:

 Is the victim willing to speak to police?
-No )
+No

 OFFENCE DETAILS

 Date/Year Range: Not provided

-im of sexual assault of children and they believe there might be

--thth enout from All LAV , They have not indicated at this stage any wish to take the

-other victims apart from //L 4/L one of his letters to a court case in Perth but no details
+Date Year Range: Not provided Location of offence: Brief Narrative: A{L+A} have accused him of sexual assault of children and they believe there might be other victims apart from A{L+A} .
+They have not indicated at this stage any wish to take the matter to the police.
+There is reference in one of his letters to a court case in Perth but no details

-ilahla
+Brief Narrative: ALAAY have accused him of sexual assault of children and they believe there might be

+other victims apart from AL+AK

+il a hIa

 At present he is in England celebrating his Golden Jubilee despite the fact that his facilities as a priest were

-withdrawn in 1003
+with drawn in 1993

 Suspect that he will come back to Australia and reside somewhere in the Bunbury Region of Western

-Family are unable to give an exact address.
+Australia.
+Family are unable to give an exact address

+rainty are share to give an enable to the

 NOTIFYING PERSON

-D. C. i Standa rds Office, on behalf of Bishop Michael Malone, Bishop of
+Name: John Davoren, Professional Standards Office, on behalf of Bishop Michael Malone, Bishop of

-Maitland Newcastle Dayoren's Contact Number:
+Davoren's Contact Number:

-Maitiand Newcastle David S Soldan

 Date: 24 August 1999

 RECEIVING OFFICER

-Namas Date:
+Name: Date:

-Name

-Figure 16.2 Child Sexual Abuse Information Dissemination to NSW Police Service Child Protection Enforcement Agency form, dated 24 August 1999
+Figure 16.2 Child Sexual Abuse Information Dissemination to NSW Police Service Child Protection Enforcement Agency form, dated 24 August 199975

-16.40 On 18 November 1999 an officer of the State Crime Command Sex Crimes Squad, Lisa Neaves, prepared an 'Information report summary' (I 7885027) entitled 'Suspected child sex offender' for entry on the COPS database.
-The information report (see Figure 16.3) stated, 'Information was forwarded to CPEA from [the] Professional Standards Office re POI McAlinden', and also closely correlates with information contained in the CPEA form completed by Davoren.
+16.40 On 18 November 1999 an officer of the State Crime Command Sex Crimes Squad, Lisa Neaves, prepared an 'Information report summary' (I 7885027) entitled 'Suspected child sex offender' for entry on the COPS database.76 The information report (see Figure 16.3) stated, 'Information was forwarded to CPEA from [the] Professional Standards Office re POI McAlinden', and also closely correlates with information contained in the CPEA form completed by Davoren.

-&lt;sup>75 Child Sexual Abuse Information Dissemination to NSW Police Service Child Protection Enforcement Agency form, dated 24 August 1999, ex 171.
+75 Child Sexual Abuse Information Dissemination to NSW Police Service Child Protection Enforcement Agency form, dated 24 August 1999, ex 171.

-&lt;sup>76 NSW Police Force COPS Information Report Summary I7885027, dated 18 November 1999, ex 303.
+76 NSW Police Force COPS Information Report Summary I7885027, dated 18 November 1999, ex 303.